Best of Hannity: Donald Trump Jr. - December 25th, Hour 3

 That's the lowest point of immigration in this country.

-And then he turns back to the the screen, Sean.
+And then he turns back to the screen, Sean.

-So that means between the time that the shot was about to be taken and then taken, that's the exact second as to his head turn which probably threw off the shot because it's kind of hard to miss from a hundred and thirty yards with with with any rifle of that caliber.
+So that means between the time that the shop was about to be taken and then taken, that's the exact second as to his head turn, which probably threw off the shot because it's kind of hard to miss from 130 yards with any rifle of that caliber.

 Exactly.

-And Sean, I'm telling you, and so I've been thinking about this since the rally happened, trying to unpack how something like this could possibly happen.
+And Sean, I'm telling you, I've been thinking about this since the rally happened, trying to unpack how something like this could possibly happen.

 But it was the president's tendency to go off script that ultimately saved his life.

-We talk about this all the time because uh, you know, I leave six or seven minutes every night of my monologue to go off script.
+We talk about this all the time because, you know, I leave six or seven minutes every night in my monologue to go off script.

-I write out a monologue, but then I then it becomes extemporaneous.
+I write out a monologue, but then it becomes extemporaneous.

 My whole radio show is extemporaneous.

-And and and that's in that moment that saved President Trump's life.
+And in that moment, that saved President Trump's life.

-And when you do that, like everybody kind of has this realization, and it's like this.
+And when you do that, everybody kind of has this realization and it's like this.

 Holy cow, somebody just tried to kill me.